shivharis/turtlebot3_wiki/docs/source/turtlebot3/applications.rst

 ..
 NOTE:: The Turtlebot3 has been tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.
 ..
 NOTE:: The turtlebot3_panorama demo uses pano_ros for taking snapshots and stitching them together to create panorama pictures.
+..
+NOTE:: Panorama Demo requires to have Raspicam package installed.
+Instructions for installing this package can be found in https://github.com/UbiquityRobotics/raspicam_node

 TurtleBot Follower Demo